Otto von Bismarck: Avoiding war

 Franz von Lenbach's portrait of Bismarck in his 75th year.
-He is in uniform of Major General of the Guards Cuirassiers of Prussia.
+He is in the uniform of the Cuirassier Regiment No. 7 (Magdeburg).

 In February 1888, during a Bulgarian crisis, Bismarck addressed the Reichstag on the dangers of a European war:

 He warned of the imminent possibility that Germany will have to fight on two fronts; he spoke of the desire for peace; then he set forth the Balkan case for war and demonstrated its futility:

 "Bulgaria, that little country between the Danube and the Balkans, is far from being an object of adequate importance... for which to plunge Europe from Moscow to the Pyrenees, and from the North Sea to Palermo, into a war whose issue no man can foresee.
 At the end of the conflict we should scarcely know why we had fought."

 Bismarck also repeated his emphatic warning against any German military involvement in Balkan disputes.
 Bismarck had first made this famous comment to the Reichstag in December 1876, when the Balkan revolts against the Ottoman Empire threatened to extend to a war between Austria-Hungary and Russia:

 Only a year later [1876], he is faced by the alternative of espousing the cause of Russia or that of Austria-Hungary.
 Immediately after the last crisis, in the summer of 1875, the mutual jealousies between Russia and Austria-Hungary had been rendered acute by the fresh risings in the Balkans against the Turks.
 Now the issues hung upon Bismarck's decision.
 Immediately after the peace, he had tried to paralyse the Balkan rivals by the formation of the Three Emperors' League.
 "I have no thought of intervening," he said privately.
 "That might precipitate a European war....
 If I were to espouse the cause of one of the parties, France would promptly strike a blow on the other side....
 I am holding two powerful heraldic beasts by their collars, and am keeping them apart for two reasons: first of all, lest they should tear one another to pieces; and secondly, lest they should come to an understanding at our expense."
 In the Reichstag, he popularises the same idea in the words: "I am opposed to the notion of any sort of active participation of Germany in these matters, so long as I can see no reason to suppose that German interests are involved, no interests on behalf of which it is worth our risking—excuse my plain speaking—the healthy bones of one of our Pomeranian musketeers."

 A leading diplomatic historian of the era, William L. Langer sums up Bismarck's two decades as Chancellor:

 Whatever else may be said of the intricate alliance system evolved by the German Chancellor, it must be admitted that it worked and that it tided Europe over a period of several critical years without a rupture.... there was, as Bismarck himself said, a premium upon the maintenance of peace.